[Podcast] An Inside Look at Deschutes Brewery with CEO Michael LaLonde (Part II)

 Sending Employees to Work at Other Companies to Learn

-Deschutes has a really cool employee swap program with Clif bar and others that let Deschutes employees do a tour of duty at another company to gain perspective.
+Deschutes has a really cool employee swap program companies including Clif bar and others.
+It lets Deschutes employees do a tour of duty at another company to gain perspective.
 Michael thinks that it's a great way to see your own challenges through a new lens.

 About the Hosts